marina-ogner/StockTicker/README.md

 Navigate to `http://localhost:4200/`.

-If with any input you get "symbol was not found" please use another branch.
+If with any input you get "symbol was not found" please use "openPrice" branch.
 Sometimes the API (https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=MSFT&interval=1min&apikey=demo) that returns current price updated realtime doesn't work.